Boukos/sas_kernel/README.md

 The SAS kernel can be used with JupyterHub for more information look [here](https://jupyterhub.readthedocs.org/en/latest/)

 ## NBGrader
 [nbgrader](http://nbgrader.readthedocs.org/en/stable/) is a system for assigning and grading notebooks and extends jupyter.
-I have a number of contributions that I'm currently working on in conjuction with teaching SAS programming in a classroom setting.
+I have a number of contributions that I'm currently working on in conjunction with teaching SAS programming in a classroom setting.
 You can see my forked repo [here](https://github.com/jld23/nbgrader)

 ## FAQ
 * Is there a SAS Magic that I can access from a python kernel?